-People sometimes ask me how on earth does the moonphase actually work???
+People sometimes ask us how does the moonphase actually work?
 This because there is no manual in English.
-So I have translated in English for you guys how it actually works.
+So we have translated in English for you how it actually works.

 To set it right, you set number 29,5 under the little pointer of the moondial.
-On a calender one counts the number of days from the new moon untill the day when one put the clock to work and uses its finger for each day per 'tooth'.
+On a calendar one counts the number of days from the new moon until the day when one put the clock to work and uses its finger for each day per 'tooth'.

-And not to forget, calender days are not the same as moondays!
+And not to forget, calendar days are not the same as moondays!